-Market Research in Scotland
+Market Research in Edinburgh

 Edinburgh is Scotland’s largest city with 460,000 inhabitants, and is also the second largest financial centre in the United Kingdom.
 Around 1 in 4 people in Edinburgh work in the public sector.
 Top employers include NHS Lothian, the City of Edinburgh Council, the University of Edinburgh, the Royal Bank of Scotland Group and Lloyds Banking Group (inc Scottish Widows).
 Edinburgh is a major centre of education in the United Kingdom, and with four major higher education institutions in the city.